MrSayyod/Weather-app/README.md

 # Weather App
 Weather App [Project by Microverse] (Created by Sayyod Saidov)
 # About the Project
 The project is intended to get weather data of which city user wants by using API.
+To get the API, please visit [OpenWeatherMap](https://openweathermap.org/price) and signup/in.

 # Table of Contents